2020 Immunity Superfoods List

 Alpha lipoic acid, ALA for short, is a cellular coenzyme and antioxidant that protects cells against free radical oxidative damage and inflammation.

-Recent research has shown its potential to raise type 1 interferon response to viral infections and it is currently the subject of scientific studies as a possible therapeutic aid in the treatment of COVID-19.
+Recent research has shown its potential to raise type 1 interferon response to viral infections.
+It is currently the subject of scientific studies as a possible therapeutic aid for current treatments.

-While still unproven, reviews on potential interventions for novel coronavirus, as well as papers by several medical experts I’ve read, have consistently recommended ALA supplementation.
+While still unproven, reviews on potential interventions for the novel coronavirus, as well as papers by many medical experts I’ve read, have consistently recommended ALA supplementation.

 As a strong antioxidant that also helps ‘recycle’ glutathione, vitamin C, vitamin E and other antioxidants, and with few side effects, I personally see benefit in taking it daily.